Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 tooNewEvents = 1h

-You can also configure these keys independently for the Container logs and host logs.
-And in case of container logs you can override these values with annotations
+You can also configure these keys independently for container logs and host logs.
+In the case of container logs, you can override these values with annotations:

 annotations: